Lantianzz/Scorecard-Bundle/README.md

   - Automatically select proper discretization methods for different features;
   - Automatically perform hyper-parameter tuning for LR-based Scorecard;
   - Automatically perform feature selection with consideration of predictability, co-linearity and explainability;
+  - Provide an model pipeline that takes the input features, perform all the tasks (discretization, woe, etc.) inside it and return the scored samples and Scorecard rules.
+This simplify the modeling process to one line of code `model.fit_predict(X, y)`;
+  - Add support for Scorecard based on algorithms other than Logistic Regression;

 <img src="https://github.com/Lantianzz/ScorecardBundle/blob/master/pics/framework.svg">